So, What Happens When the Queen of England Dies?

-If you've been ignoring the monarchy most of your life, you're probably not ready for what a big deal it's going to be.
+If you've been ignoring the monarchy most of your life, you're probably not ready for what a big deal it's going to be in the UK.

 The contents of that plan are classified, but we have a reasonable idea of what's likely to happen based on previous royal events and common sense.